How to Apply

 The non-matriculating program is available to prospective students who wish to enroll in one or two courses before formally applying to our Master's in Social Work program.
 In some instances, applicants may be required by the Office of Admissions to enroll in the non-matriculating program prior to formal matriculation.
 The non-matriculating option and course offerings are available on a space available basis.

 Rolling admission is for those applicants who apply for the Extended/Part-time MSW program after March 1st.
 Rolling admission is done on a space-available basis.
 As soon as applicant files are completed, the admission committee will review their files, and notify applicants within 2 weeks.
-Prospective students who apply on the rolling admission basis will be considered for merit scholarships if scholarship funds are still available.
+Prospective students who apply on the rolling admission basis will be considered for merit scholarships.

 Please submit an application file that includes the following:

 The online application form requires you to upload your personal statement and résumé prior to submission.
 Once an application is available, it can be submitted online at any point prior to the admission deadlines.
 To guarantee rapid processing of your application please submit your online application well in advance of the deadline.
 You may save and exit your online application form at any time.
 You may continue working on your application by signing back in using the credentials you supplied when you began the application.
 To ensure accurate tracking of your application materials, please be sure to start and submit only one application to our MSW program.
 If you want to change your start term or program, please email us.
 Please do not open another application.